August Burns Red: Guardians, Death Below and Thrill Seeker: 20th Anniversary Edition (2019–present)

 For the 10th anniversary of the album Leveler, the band re-recorded it with guest musicians, alternate tunings, and new guitar solos.
-The anniversary edition is scheduled to be released May 21, 2021, through the band's own label, ABR Records.
+The anniversary edition was released on May 21, 2021, through the band's own label, ABR Records.
 On April 21, the same day as the announcement of the 10th anniversary edition, the band released a new version of "Poor Millionaire" featuring guest vocals from Ryan Kirby of Fit for a King.
 On May 6, they released a new version of "Pangaea", that features a guest guitar solo from Misha Mansoor of Periphery, as the second single from the 10th anniversary edition.
 On October 14, 2021, the band released a new song entitled "Vengeance".
-On March 25, 2022, the band announced that they had parted ways with Fearless Records and signed with SharpTone Records while also revealed that they are working on the ninth studio album with a teaser newly shared online.
-On November 1, the band unexpectedly announced their upcoming tenth studio album, Death Below, set for release on March 24, 2023.
+On March 25, 2022, the band announced that they had parted ways with Fearless Records and signed with SharpTone Records while also revealing that they were working on their ninth studio album with a teaser shared online.
+On November 1, the band announced their tenth studio album, Death Below, which was released on March 24, 2023.
 At the same time, they revealed the album cover and the track list.
 On November 3, the band released the first single "Ancestry" featuring Jesse Leach of Killswitch Engage and its corresponding music video.
 On January 25, 2023, the band unveiled the second single "Backfire" along with a music video.
 On February 22, one month before the album release, the band published the third single "Reckoning" featuring Spencer Chamberlain of Underoath along with an accompanying music video.
+On April 10, 2024, the band re-released the song "The Cleansing" from the Death Below album featuring Lorna Shore vocalist Will Ramos.
+The band would then release a new single titled "Exhumed" on September 13, 2024.

+In celebration of the 20th anniversary of their debut album, Thrill Seeker the band announced on January 3, 2025, that they will release a re-recorded version of the album on January 24, 2025 with current lead vocalist and bassist Jake Luhrs and Dustin Davidson through the band's own label, ABR Records.
+Along with the announcement, the band released a re-recorded version of the track "Your Little Suburbia Is in Ruins".
+The re-recorded Thrill Seeker features guest appearances from Killswitch Engage's Adam Dutkiewicz (who was the producer on the original version of the album) and Josh McManness (who performed vocals on the original version of the album) and was produced by Carson Slovak and Grant McFarland.
+On January 17, 2025, the band released a re-recorded version of the track "Barbarian" which featured guest vocals from Josh McManness.